Once a week.

 - The methods are highly speculative, ranging from cryonics to digital reconstruction of individual personalities.

 - Surveys suggest most people would not choose to live forever if given the option.

 There's no evidence of an afterlife.
-But there's also no proof that our medical death needs to be the end of our subjective experience.
-There's no proof that death is irreversible, or immortality impossible.
+But there's also no proof that medical death is the end of subjective experience, or that death is irreversible, or immortality impossible.

 In fact, some researchers believe immortality isn't just possible, but inevitable.

 Alexey Turchin, an author, life extensionist, and transhumanist researcher from Moscow, believes artificial intelligence will eventually become so powerful that humans will be able to "download" themselves — or, the quantifiable information contained in their brains — into computers and live forever.

 "The development of AI is going rather fast, but we are still far away from being able to 'download' a human into a computer," Turchin told Russia Beyond.
 "If we want to do it with a good probability of success, then count on [the year] 2600, to be sure."